Stanley5249/torch-test-xpu/README.md

 ## Description

 Template for starting PyTorch projects with Intel GPUs (XPU) on Windows.
 For more information, follow the official guide [here](https://pytorch.org/docs/stable/notes/get_start_xpu.html).
+This repository is related to the correct steps for installation, as discussed [here](https://github.com/pytorch/pytorch/issues/138986#issuecomment-2447386700).

 ## Installation